flame-stream/TypeInference/src/main/BenYelles/README.md

 in our enumeration.

 #### Motivation
-It must be mentioned that if we will describe our execution graph in terms of  ```λ->``` we will *almost* fix our graph and there will be *almost* no room for optimization.
+It must be mentioned that if we describe our execution graph in terms of  ```λ->``` we *almost* fix our graph and there is *almost* no room for optimization.
 There are two ways to fight it.
 There are two systems that will provide some room: ```λ∩``` and ```λ2```.

 The worst thing is that inhabitation problem is undecidable for ```λ2``` and decidable